telosnetwork/telos-decide/README.md

-# Telos Decide Governance Engine
+# Telos® Decide™ Governance Engine

-Telos Decide is an on-chain governance engine exclusively for the Telos Blockchain Network that offers an extensive suite of voting services and DAC/DAO tools for both users and developers.
+Telos® Decide™ is an on-chain governance engine exclusively for the Telos Blockchain Network that offers an extensive suite of voting services and DAC/DAO tools for both users and developers.

 ## Features and Services